adityaagg7/real_estate_price-linear_regression/README.md

 we see that :

-1. The plot is not symmetric about x-axis,
+1. The plot is completely positive,
 2. The plot is not normal accross the Test Values.

-Both of these observations suggest that a Linear model is not suited for this data.
+The average Residual error was found to be  -5.514624901304367e-13.